simpassi/cocoamemories/README.md

 All the original x86 assembly code with a really awesome writeup on each effect can be found at http://www.sizecoding.org/wiki/Memories

+There's also a nice breakdown of some of the effects (with really cool visualizations too) at https://github.com/cesarmiquel/memories-256b-msdos-intro

 This is considered a "fun" project so feel free to do whatever you like with any of the code.
 It's not 100% working yet either - there's a weird byte sign patch in place to get the X coordinate in properly, probably due to some error in the mul16 implementation.

 ## Not yet implemented